Renaldo Balkman: Denver Nuggets

 On July 28, 2008, Balkman was traded to the Denver Nuggets along with cash considerations in exchange for Taurean Green, Bobby Jones, and a second-round pick in the 2010 draft.
 The Knicks quickly waived both Green and Jones, solidifying the fact that the deal was a salary dump.
 Knicks coach Mike D'Antoni stated, "Renaldo really had no role after we drafted (Danilo) Gallinari, and with the emergence of Wilson Chandler his minutes would be nonexistent, so it really wasn’t fair to him to keep him in a spot that he wouldn’t play and also gives us an opportunity to clear up a roster spot and move on."
 Said Balkman, "I'm going to make the best of my opportunity.
 New York was great, but that's in my past now.
 Denver is my future."

 During the 2008–09 season, Balkman played in 53 games, averaging 5.0 points and 3.8 rebounds per game.
 He also started 10 games, after Kenyon Martin was injured.
 His best game was on March 14, 2009, against the Los Angeles Clippers.
 Balkman scored a double-double, with 22 points, 11 rebounds, and 2 blocks.

 Balkman barely played during the 2009–10 season, averaging 1.1 points and 1.8 rebounds in 7 minutes per game.
 He only played in 13 games, never scoring in double figures.

 Balkman again began the 2010–11 season as part of the Nuggets bench.
 He was scarcely used, playing in only 5 games, and averaging 2.6 points and 0.8 rebounds per game.
 His most notable game was on December 29, 2010, against the Minnesota Timberwolves, where he scored 10 points in 19 minutes, including four dunks.

 Back to New York

 On February 22, 2011, Balkman was reacquired by the New York Knicks in a blockbuster trade which also brought Carmelo Anthony, Chauncey Billups, Shelden Williams, and Anthony Carter to New York.
 However, Balkman only played in three games after returning to New York.

 Balkman rarely saw game time during the 2011–12 season, playing only in 14 games, and averaging 3 points and 1.9 rebounds per game.
-He was released by the team on February 17, 2012, to make room on the roster for Jeremy Lin.
+He was released by the team on February 17, 2012, to make room on the roster for J. R. Smith.